altsan/qe-text-editor/README.md

 `qcollectiongenerator`.
 The script `makehtml.cmd` performs the first part of this task; it is written in REXX and has been confirmed to work with classic REXX under OS/2, and Regina REXX under Windows.
-It also requires the SED utility (GNU sed or the equivalent) to run.
-This script runs `qe.ipf` through the SED script `ipfhtml.sed`, splits the resulting output into single-section HTML files, and ensures that any IPF links are converted to the proper URIs.
+It also requires the SED utility (GNU sed or the equivalent) and GNU iconv to run.
+This script runs `qe.ipf` through the SED script `ipfhtml.sed`, converts the encoding to UTF-8, splits the resulting output into single-section HTML files, and ensures that any IPF links are converted to the proper URIs.
 Once this is done, you will have a series of `qe.*.html` files; running `qcollectiongenerator qe.qhcp -o qe.qhc` should then generate the final QtAssistant help files.

 To compile the message files, if required, run `lrelease qe.pro` (if the Qt4 binaries are not in your path, you may have to prefix the command with